How to Measure Employee Writing Skills

 Of the many challenges a business faces when it comes to improving the business writing skills of its employees, the biggest challenge is selecting a yardstick for comparison.
-Since writing is a subjective skill, deciding the appropriate standard to differentiate “good” business writing from “bad” business writing is difficult.
+Since writing is subjective, deciding the appropriate standard to differentiate “good” business writing from “bad” business writing is difficult.

 Similarly, “good business writing” appears to be a fuzzy concept that is difficult to measure.
-How then, can one define and measure good business writing skills?
-What should be measured and what tools can help?
+How can one define and measure good business writing skills?

 Although improving business writing skills seems like an easy thing to do, it really isn't.
 Many senior executives and leaders struggle with large chunks of data and disparate information.
 They lack the ability to extract relevant information from mere noise and convert it into a meaningful, result-oriented message.